axil/numpy-data-types/numpy_data_types.rst

 3. Bools
 ********

-The boolean values are stored as single bytes for better performance. `np.bool_` is a separate type from python’s bool because it doesn’t need reference counting and a link to the baseclass required for any pure python type.
+The boolean values are stored as single bytes for better performance. `np.bool_` is a separate type from Python’s bool because it doesn’t need reference counting and a link to the baseclass required for any pure Python type.
 So if you think that using 8 bits to store one bit of information is excessive look at this:

 .. code:: python

         >>> sys.getsizeof(True)
         28

-np.bool is 28 times more memory efficient than python’s bool ) It real-world scenarios the rate is lower though: when you pack NumPy bools into an array, they will take 1 byte each, but if you pack python bools into a list it will reference the same two values every time, costing effectively 8 bytes per element on x64.
+np.bool is 28 times more memory efficient than Python’s bool ) It real-world scenarios the rate is lower though: when you pack NumPy bools into an array, they will take 1 byte each, but if you pack Python bools into a list it will reference the same two values every time, costing effectively 8 bytes per element on x64.

-The underlines in `bool_`, `int_`, etc are there to avoid clashes with python’s types.
-It’s a bad idea to use reserved keywords for other things, but in this case it has an additional advantage of allowing (a generally discouraged, but useful in rare cases) from NumPy import * without shadowing python bools, ints, etc. As of today, np.bool still works but displays a deprecation warning.
+The underlines in `bool_`, `int_`, etc are there to avoid clashes with Python’s types.
+It’s a bad idea to use reserved keywords for other things, but in this case it has an additional advantage of allowing (a generally discouraged, but useful in rare cases) from NumPy import * without shadowing Python bools, ints, etc. As of today, np.bool still works but displays a deprecation warning.

 **********
 4. Strings
 **********

-Initializing a NumPy array with a list of python strings packs them into a fixed-width native NumPy dtype called `np.str_`.
-Reserving a space necessary to fit the longest string for every element might look wasteful (especially in the fixed USC-4 encoding as opposed to ‘dynamic’ choice of the UTF width in python str)
+Initializing a NumPy array with a list of Python strings packs them into a fixed-width native NumPy dtype called `np.str_`.
+Reserving a space necessary to fit the longest string for every element might look wasteful (especially in the fixed USC-4 encoding as opposed to ‘dynamic’ choice of the UTF width in Python str)

 .. code:: python